 Unfortunately, however, this is not yet the case in most cases.
 Only 5% of hydrogen is currently produced using sustainable energy; fossil fuels are still used in the rest of the cases.
 And while with good intentions, this production method doesn’t make hydrogen very sustainable at all.

 Would you like to know more about what Demaco does within hydrogen?
 View the page here.

 Because hydrogen does not exist on Earth in its pure form, it must be produced.
 There are three slightly different production processes based on the same principle.

 To produce hydrogen, a feedstock that is brought into contact with a source of energy is required.
 Both the feedstock and the source of energy can differ.
 In practice, there are three different production processes:

-Grey hydrogen is produced using fossil fuels (such as coal or natural gas) and steam.
+Gray hydrogen is produced using fossil fuels (such as coal or natural gas) and steam.
 As a result, this form of hydrogen production is also called steam methane reforming.
-The advantage of this production method is that the costs are relatively low, and large-scale production is possible.
+The most important advantage of this production method is that the costs are relatively low, and large-scale production is possible.

 A significant disadvantage, however, is that CO2 is released during production.
-This, unfortunately, makes grey hydrogen harmful to the environment.
+This, unfortunately, makes gray hydrogen harmful to the environment.

 Currently, about 95% of hydrogen is produced by steam methane reforming.
 This is performed in large reformers, which split hydrocarbon into hydrogen and carbon.

-This makes blue hydrogen a lot more sustainable than grey hydrogen.
+This makes blue hydrogen a lot more sustainable than gray hydrogen.
 However, capturing the C02 requires energy, reducing the final yield in total energy.